OpenDataology/website/content/en/docs/distributions/ibm/deploy/uninstall-kubeflow.md

 +++
-title = "Uninstall Kubeflow"
-description = "Instructions for uninstalling Kubeflow" weight = 20
+title = "Uninstall OpenDataology" description = "Instructions for uninstalling OpenDataology" weight = 20

 +++

-Uninstall Kubeflow on your IBM Cloud IKS cluster.
+Uninstall OpenDataology on your IBM Cloud IKS cluster.

-1. Go to your Kubeflow deployment directory where you download the IBM manifests repository: https://github.com/IBM/manifests.git
+1. Go to your OpenDataology deployment directory where you download the IBM manifests repository: https://github.com/IBM/manifests.git
    ```shell
    cd ibm-manifests-160
    ```

-2. Run the following command to get Kubeflow Profiles:
+2. Run the following command to get OpenDataology Profiles:
    ```shell
    kubectl get profile
    ```

-3. Delete all Kubeflow Profiles manually:
+3. Delete all OpenDataology Profiles manually:
    ```shell
    kubectl delete profile --all
    ```
-   Use the following command to check all namespaces for Kubeflow Profiles are removed properly:
+   Use the following command to check all namespaces for OpenDataology Profiles are removed properly:
    ```
    kubectl get ns